Characterizing the powerset by a complete (Scott) sentence: Fraisse Construction

+The key observation is that Fraisse's theorems hold even in the context of finitely generated/$\M$ substructures.

-Fraisse's theorem hold even for ``finitely generated/$\M$" substructures (For a proof of Fraisse's theorem one can consult \cite{HodgesShorterModelTheory}). \begin{theorem} (Fraisse) Fix a countable model $\M$ and let $K(\M)$ be a countable collection of finitely generated/$\M$ structures (up to isomorphism).
-If $K(\M)$ has the Hereditary Property (HP), the Joint Embedding Property (JEP) and the Amalgamation Property (AP), then there is a countable structure $\F$ which we will call the \emph{Fraisse limit} of $K(\M)$, such that \begin{enumerate} \item $\F$ is unique up to isomorphism and contains $\M$, \item $K(\M)$ is the collection of all finitely generated/$\M$ substructures of $\F$ (up to isomorphism), and \item every isomorphism between finitely generated/$\M$ substructures of $\F$ extends to an automorphism of $\F$. \end{enumerate}
+\begin{theorem} Fix a countable model $\M$ and let $K(\M)$ be a countable collection of finitely generated/$\M$ structures (up to isomorphism/$\M$).
+If $K(\M)$ has the Hereditary Property (HP), the Joint Embedding Property (JEP) and the Amalgamation Property (AP), then there is a countable structure $\F$ which we will call the \emph{Fraisse limit} of $K(\M)$ such that \begin{enumerate} \item $\F$ is a model/$\M$ and is unique up to isomorphism/$\M$ , \item $K(\M)$ is the collection of all finitely generated/$\M$ substructures of $\F$ (up to isomorphism/$\M$), and \item every isomorphism/$\M$ between finitely generated/$\M$ substructures of $\F$ extends to an automorphism/$\M$ of $\F$. \end{enumerate}

-The converse is also true, i.e. if $\F$ is a countable structure such that every isomorphism between finitely generated/$\M$ substructures of $\F$ extends to an automorphism of $\F$, and $K(\M)$ is the collection of all finitely generated/$\M$ substructures of $\F$, then $K(\M)$ has the HP, the JEP and the AP. \end{theorem}
+The converse is also true, i.e. if $\F$ is a countable model/$\M$ such that every isomorphism/$\M$ between finitely generated/$\M$ substructures of $\F$ extends to an automorphism/$\M$ of $\F$ and $K(\M)$ is the collection of all finitely generated/$\M$ substructures of $\F$, then $K(\M)$ has the HP, the JEP and the AP.